18 December 2014

 In the early stages of the Computer Age there were punched paper cards that held data, and in order for the data to be correctly read by the machine the punched cards needed to be kept flat and in good shape.
 It came to be the custom to print on these punched cards “Do not fold, spindle, or mutilate.”
 In an early protest against the growing anonymity, depersonalization, and dehumanization of the Machine Age, a slogan began making the rounds — rapidly co-opted for commercial purposes and printed on T-shirts and bumper stickers — that played upon this: “I am a Human Being: Do not fold, spindle, or mutilate.”
 One must be of a certain age to remember this.

-All of us are folded, spindled, and mutilated to a greater or lesser degree.
+All of us are folded, spindled, and mutilated to a greater or lesser degree — we live blighted lives.
 Some of us do it to ourselves through self-destructive behavior, and some of us have it visited upon us by the unwanted attentions of a hostile world.
-It is natural to look for someone to blame so that we have on object — a scapegoat — upon which we can unleash our anger and indignation.
+It is natural to look for someone to blame so that we have on object — a scapegoat — upon which we can unleash our anger and indignation, our resentment at having been thwarted in life.
 It is natural, but it is also dishonest.
 Most of the forces that fold, spindle, and mutilate our lives are embodied not in an individual but in what Braudel called the structures of everyday life.
 That is to say, our lives are mutilated by forces that are much larger than any individual, and which cannot be changed by even the most heroic efforts of an individual.

 Steven Lubar of the Smithsonian Institution has an interesting essay available online on the topic of early punch cards: “Do not fold, spindle or mutilate: A cultural history of the punch card.”
 In this essay Lubar writes: